 Driver Rehabilitation Program

-The goal of CHI Health Immanuel Rehabilitation Center's driver program is to help individuals with a learning disability, physical ailment and the elderly drive safely.
+The goal of CHI Health Immanuel Rehabilitation Institute's driver program is to help individuals with a learning disability, physical ailment and the elderly drive safely.
 A hysician referral is needed to participate in the program.
 Candidates also must be at least 15 years of age and meet requirements necessary to obtain a state drivers license or permit.

 A thorough driving assessment is completed before the candidate enters the Driver Rehabilitation Program.
 This process evaluates specific abilities needed to operate a vehicle safely.
 Medical history, visual/perceptual skills, reaction time, cognition, transfer skills, basic driving knowledge and adaptive equipment needs are assessed.

 Based on the information provided from the initial driver evaluation, recommendations are made for vehicle selection and adaptive equipment needs.
 The Immanuel Rehabilitation staff works closely with the providers of the specialized equipment in order to guarantee that proper vehicle modifications are made.
 Special attention is given to driver safety and cost containment.

 The driver education portion of the program include classroom and on-the-road instruction designed to teach students to be safe, defensive drivers.

 The CHI Health Immanuel Rehabilitation Institute offers a program designed to meet the needs of individuals who have suffered from a stroke, head or spinal cord injury, cerebral palsy or other neurological conditions.
 Emphasis is placed on basic visual/perceptual, cognitive and physical aspects of driving.